ethereum-optimism/OPerating-manual/manual.md

 ### **Voting Process**

-All governance proposals go through a three week cycle.
+All voting periods last 7 days.
+Governance proposals typically undergo a three-week cycle, with exceptions for those during a Reflection Period or Maintenance Upgrades, which may follow an adjusted schedule.

 Each “week” runs from Thursday at 19:00p GMT (12p PST) until Wednesday at 19:00 GMT (12p PST).

 ### **Mission Grants**

-Applications to Token House Mission Requests will be reviewed and selected by the Grants Council.
-Applications to Foundation Mission Requests will be reviewed and selected by the Foundation.
-All applications should follow the submission process outlined on each Mission Request in [github](https://github.com/ethereum-optimism/ecosystem-contributions/issues?q=is%3Aissue).
+Applications to Token House Missions will be reviewed and selected by the Grants Council.
+Applications to Foundation Missions will be reviewed and selected by the Foundation or the Developer Advisory Board.
+All applications should follow the submission process outlined on each Mission.

 ### **All Other Proposal Types**